-What does the handbook propose for National regulatory authorities to do in order to achieve well-functioning retail energy markets?
+2 What does the handbook propose for National regulatory authorities to do in order to achieve well-functioning retail energy markets?

-This handbook has been developed as a practical guide for National regulatory authorities in the process of evaluating the performance of their national retail energy markets.
+This draft handbook has been developed as a practical guide for National regulatory authorities in the process of evaluating the performance of their national retail energy markets.
 By providing a clear description and purpose of each metric as well as information on how to quantify the metric and the source of data, the handbook will facilitate energy regulators' assessment of their retail markets.
-In addition, the pilots performed by energy regulators, which are released along with the 2017 handbook, will give energy regulators an insight and examples into the practical usability of the metrics.
+In addition, the forthcoming pilots and case studies performed by energy regulators, which will be included in the final handbook, will give energy regulators an insight and examples into the practical usability of the metrics.